vindolin/sleepy/README.md

 It also checks mouse and keyboard events to see if the user is using the computer.

-If none of this is detected the computer is put into standby using `psshutdown.exe -d`.
+If none of this is detected, the computer is put into standby using `psshutdown.exe -d`.

 The time to sleep is configurable through the SLEEP_AFTER_MINUTES constant.